Sunday, May 03, 2009

 The title of this prequel to the successful trilogy about the X-Men promises Wolverine’s (Hugh Jackman), well…origins.

-X-Men Origins: Wolverine doesn’t concern itself too much with these questions, and that’s a good thing because it smartly, I say, focuses on photographing Jackman & Co. (which includes Ryan Reynolds, will.i.am, and Taylor Kitsch) in the most homo-erotic light possible, which puts gays and girls in movie theaters.
-Guys, natch, don’t care to notice that kind of thing as long as things go boom.
+X-Men Origins: Wolverine doesn’t concern itself too much with these questions, and that’s a good thing because it smartly, I say, focuses on photographing Jackman & Co. – including Ryan Reynolds, will.i.am, and Taylor Kitsch – in the most homo-erotic light possible, which does bring out the gays and the girls to the movie theater.

-The movie gives us an information download (mostly over the opening credits) before it quickly rushes to the story it really wants to tell – that of how Wolverine came to be a part of the Weapon X and how he got his adamantium skeleton.
+The movie gives us an information download (mostly over the opening credits) before it quickly rushes to the story it really wants to tell – that of how Wolverine came to be a part of the Weapon X program and how he got his adamantium skeleton.

 It’s a pretty fun ride, and a good-looking one at that, you know.
 Jackman is ripped to shreds, as are his co-stars, so the man candy alone could sustain the somewhat insufficient storyline of X-Men Origins: Wolverine.
-There’s more meat to this beloved comic book character – meat that isn’t on his arms – right?
+But there’s more meat to this beloved comic book character – meat that isn’t on his arms – right?

 Well, yes.
 It’s summer, at least if you follow the Tinseltown calendar, so enjoy it.